 As stated above, a delayed injury, as a result of chemical exposure during service, is very different from a physical injury sustained in the field.
 In the case of the later it is relatively easy to make the connection between the injury and service.
 However, when it comes to a delayed injury, such as cancer, the connection with service can never be known with any degree of certainty.
 In most cases, oncologists and urologists are not research scientists and do not likely have firsthand knowledge of the connection between prostate cancer to exposure to Carbon Tetrachloride.
 As such, most doctors are very reluctant to make any comment on the cause of the cancer.
+For this reason, in cases involving veterans with cancer, VAC and BPA should cease holding up the process waiting for doctor's letters which will not materialize in 98% of these cases.

 However, if a veteran does find a doctor who states that the veteran's prostate cancer, for example, was caused by exposure to Carbon Tetrachloride, than that doctor's statement should apply equally to all veterans coming forward with similar claims.
-In this case why make veterans 'Doctor Shop' when it has already been established that, on a balance of probabilities, exposure to Carbon Tetrachloride causes prostate cancer.
+In this case, why make veterans 'Doctor Shop' when it has already been established that, on a balance of probabilities, exposure to Carbon Tetrachloride causes prostate cancer.